Join me on a tour!

 Hope to see you soon!

-Every Wednesday & Friday, I am guiding a bike tour for Conscious Hotels.
-The tour takes 3 hours and will give you a good overview of Amsterdam.
+Every Wednesday & Saturday morning, from 10.00 to 13.00 hrs, I am guiding a bike tour for Conscious Hotels.
+The tour gives you a good overview of Amsterdam.
 All by bike!
 The price is €19,50 which includes bike rental for the tour, a drink and a snack.
 The tour starts and ends at Conscious Hotel Vondelpark.

 Wanna join?
 Send an email to Conscious Hotel.